tonyflo/videoflo/README.md

 _*NOTE*_: If you would like your video file to be named something else, this is a good time to change the name of the .mov file.
 It's understood that YouTube uses the filename of your video file as an additional indicator to determine what your video is about, so it's important for SEO purposes to name it accurately and not video1_final.mov for example.

 ### 7. Upload to YouTube
-Use the `upload.py` script to upload all rendered videos for a particualr channel to YouTube.
+Use the `upload.py` script to upload all rendered videos for a particular channel to YouTube.

 ```
 python3 upload.py -c ttt